CeciliaSG/pp2_wordScramble/README.md

 - #### Typography

-- The Sen font is the main and only font used throughout the game, with Sans Serif as the fallback font in case for any reason the font isn't being imported correctly.
+- The Sen font is the main, and only font used throughout the game, with Sans Serif as the fallback font in case for any reason the font isn't being imported correctly.
 Sen works well for this game.
 It's clean and easily readable.

 - #### Imagery